 Annual activities reports are due each fall semester save your first semester enrolled.
-You will list courses you have taken, committee members, dates of milestones, and the progress you are making towards attaining your degree.
 This report must be reviewed and signed by your advisor.
+Remember that faculty are only paid Aug 15 - May 15 and are not available for summer defenses.
+Plan accordingly.